TheDen/macos-blackhole/README.md

 Room for improvement and considerations for PRs:

 * Currently it's set up to only download two host files from SteveBlack's repo.
 Personally these are the two I mainly use, though the script could be updated to download them all
-* This uses version `0.8.5` of Gas Mask since it's the latest one listed under the repo's [releases page](https://github.com/2ndalpha/gasmask/releases).
-Version [`0.8.6`](http://gmask.clockwise.ee/files/gas_mask_0.8.6.zip) is available, but it's hosted on a server without `https`, so that's a dealbreaker.
 * Even though this is a personal script, I attempted to make it portable, deps are builtins, `bash` (avoiding v4 bashisms), `curl`, `unzip`, and `shasum`.
 So it's not guaranteed to work on your machine (but most likely will).
 * The script ought to be formatted with `shfmt -i 2 -ci -sr` ([https://github.com/mvdan/sh](https://github.com/mvdan/sh)) and the script must pass [shellcheck](https://github.com/koalaman/shellcheck) (could potentially add a CI)
 * A nice way to run the script on schedule in MacOS? `crontab`?